 The new funding is required under the July 2008 settlement of a federal class action brought by Children’s Rights, which set a wide-ranging series of benchmarks for reforming Michigan’s child welfare system throughout and ensuring significantly better protection, care, and long-term results for the approximately 19,000 children dependent on the system.

-The new recommendations (PDF) come two months after the Michigan Department of Human Services (DHS) completed a comprehensive assessment (PDF), also required by the settlement, of what will be needed to implement the reforms, including new or expanded family preservation services, foster and adoptive homes, reunification services, and health care services for children in foster care.
+The (PDF) come two months after the Michigan Department of Human Services (DHS) completed a comprehensive assessment (PDF), also required by the settlement, of what will be needed to implement the reforms, including new or expanded family preservation services, foster and adoptive homes, reunification services, and health care services for children in foster care.

 Issued publicly today by Kevin M. Ryan of the Public Catalyst Group, the national child welfare expert appointed by the court to track the Michigan reforms, the recommendations focus on areas of greatest immediate need, including: